 Metro Baton Rouge is a sprawling region that has been on a dramatic incline since 2012, and from the looks of it, that doesn’t seem to be letting up.
 From what I know, it isn’t so much as new people coming in, but the countless students from LSU, Southern, BRCC and Southeastern staying here because they no longer feel the need to go anywhere.
 This is where people like me come in.

 From one capital city to another, I fled to Atlanta because I wanted a new life.
 I felt that Atlanta had a broader array of people to which I’d eventually connect with, and I felt that it had a lot more opportunity as I’m seeking a career in graphic design/media.
-But in the two months that I spent there, I fell in love with the city itself while being entirely disappointed with the people who live there.
-Unlike Baton Rouge, this wasn’t a result of a few bad seeds, but of nearly everyone I came across.
+But in the two months that I spent there, I fell in love with the city itself while being entirely disappointed with the people I met there.

 I returned to Baton Rouge for good in March of 2011, but it wasn’t until sometime in 2012 when I decided to give our capital a fair chance.
 Just from driving around, I gained a new respect for BR, which then caused me to pay attention to the local ads on TV and in public.
 I began visiting these restaurants, I began viewing these museums and most importantly, I began networking.
 Had it not been for the latter, I wouldn’t have landed that long sought-after client, and I wouldn’t have landed that long sought-after client had it not been for—you guessed it—the city of Baton Rouge.